 Cleanliness is essential whenever using earplugs.
 Getting bacteria into the ear can cause various complications.
 (See our sleeping earplugs guide) Only touch Mack's silicone earplugs with clean hands.

 Mack's silicone earplug pairs come in a plastic storage case full of twenty-four silicone discs (12-pairs).
-The case is small enough to pack in a toiletry pack on trips but too bulky for your pocket.
-For an overnight trip, consider putting a pair in a pill case.
+The case is small enough to pack in a toiletry pack.

 Mack's® brand offers a 100% satisfaction guarantee on all it's products.
 If you have any issues or concerns regarding the product or it’s use, including questions about returns, contact Mack’s® directly.

-Mack’s silicone earplugs are easy to fit in your ear, they block a reasonable amount of sound, are comfortable while sleeping, and are reasonably priced but have limited re-usability.
+Mack’s silicone earplugs are easy to fit in your ear, they block a reasonable amount of sound, are comfortable while sleeping, and are reasonably priced but have limited re-usability (5 uses).

 Have you tried Mack's pillow soft earplugs for sleeping?
 Let us know what you think as a comment below.